Post-commit tests policies

 My change was rolled back due to a test failure

 After rollback there is time for deeper investigation.
-Start by looking at the JIRA issue to see the background information for the rollback.
+Start by looking at the GitHub issue to see the background information for the rollback.
 These scenarios are all common:

 - Your change contained a bug.